The basics of Mutual funds are explained below in brief:

 A Mutual Fund is a trust that pools the savings of a number of investors who share a common financial goal.
-The money thus collected is then invested in capital market instruments such as shares, debentures and other securities.
-The income earned through these investments and the capital appreciation realised are shared by its unit holders in proportion to the number of units owned by them.
+The money thus collected is then invested in capital market instruments such as shares, debentures, and other securities.
+The income earned through these investments and the capital appreciation realized are shared by its unit holders in proportion to the number of units owned by them.

 Thus a Mutual Fund is the most suitable investment for the common man as it offers an opportunity to invest in a diversified, professionally managed basket of securities at a relatively low cost.

 To find out more about Mutual Funds, please visit MF India and AMFII.

 The advantages of investing in a Mutual Fund are:

 A wide variety of Mutual Fund Schemes exist to cater to the needs such as financial position, risk tolerance, and return expectations etc. The table below gives an overview of the existing types of schemes in the Industry.

 |By Investment Objective

 Clients can send in their grievances to: firstname.lastname@example.org